Deploying

 Rollback

 Every previous deploy is available from the Releases table on the Overview tab.
-Hit Redeploy on any earlier release to bring it back; we rebuild the pod with that artifact and the edge cuts traffic over once it's healthy.
+Hit Redeploy on any earlier release to bring it back; we roll that release back out and the edge cuts traffic over once it's healthy.

 After a deploy